AutomateAsia/com.samsung.lock/README.md

 **Note:** Product Identification numbers have been added based on available information, but is still incomplete.

+## Flow cards support following triggers:
+1. Lock/Unlock status
+2. Unlocked by fingerprint
+3. Unlocked by touchpad
+4. Unlocked from back
+5. Unlocked by card (by card number 1-20)

 ## Future developments :
 ### Samsung
 * Samsung SHP-DP728 (KR), SHP-DP525 (KR)